shoeffner/mthesis/src/models_and_methods.md

 The remaining datasets are those Dlib's shape detectors are based on.
 One is the "300 Faces In-The-Wild Challenge"'s dataset [@Sagonas2013], which consists of 600 images with 68 landmark annotations, which were produced semi-automatically.
-The other dataset is the dlib 5-point face landmark dataset, containing 7198 faces.
+The other dataset is the *dlib 5-point face landmark dataset*, containing 7198 faces.
 It was labeled using only five landmarks by King.
 Both datasets are only used indirectly in \Gaze{}, as only the models are used to track facial landmarks and determine the head pose.